gignupg/German-Declinator/README.md

 2. **Word Selection:** Select the type of word you want to declinate.

-3. **Select Ending:** Based on gender and case, select the correct ending.
+3. **Ending Selection:** Based on gender and case, select the correct ending.

 4. **Repeat:** Repeat this process until you've determined all endings.